jesswang-dev/Simple-Aggregator/README.md

 ## Next Step
 1. Build a user interface to request and display the data
-2. After I handled the edge case causes "buckets lacking" for time range such as 4:30 - 5:30, I a new issue that with timetamp at exact hours such as between "2021-03-01T03:00:00Z" and "2021-03-01T04:00:00Z", there will produce hourly Bucket
+2. After I handled the edge case caused "buckets lacking" for time range such as between 04:30:00 and 05:30:00, a new issue came out that with timetamp at exact hours such as between 03:00:00 and 04:00:00, function `createHourlyBucket` will result in time buckets array as such: ["2021-03-01T03:00:00.000Z", "2021-03-01T04:00:00.000Z"] so the count will end up with 0 for the second bucket.

-["2021-03-01T03:00:00.000Z", "2021-03-01T04:00:00.000Z"] but the count for the second bucket will be 0; I ended up with the current solution because of the accuracy to handle with random strings.
-If concerning about the display, we can process the data further to omit the last bucket if the timestampB is right on the hour.
+For the issue, I ended up with the current solution because of the accuracy to handle a variety of test cases.
+With use cases, for user request that timestampB is right on the hour.
+I will decide on do not display the result for the last bucket with value 0.